Heisenberg action in the equivariant K-theory of Hilbert schemes via Shuffle Algebra: Abstract

 \section{Abstract}

-In this paper we construct the action of \textsl{Ding-Iohara} and \textsl{shuffle} algebras in the sum of localized equivariant $K$--groups of Hilbert schemes of points on $\mathbb C^2$.
-We show that commutative elements $K_i$ of shuffle algebra act through vertex operators over positive part $\{\mathfrak{h}_i\}_{i>0}$ of the Heisenberg algebra in these $K$--groups.
-Hence we get the action of Heisenberg algebra itself.
-Finally, we normalize the basis of the structure sheaves of fixed points in such a way that it corresponds to the basis of Macdonald polynomials in the Fock space $k[\mathfrak{h}_1, \mathfrak{h}_2, \ldots]$.
+In this paper we construct actions of \textit{Ding-Iohara} and \textit{shuffle} algebras on the sum of localized equivariant $K$-groups of Hilbert schemes of points on $\mathbb C^2$.
+We show that commutative elements $K_i$ of shuffle algebra act through vertex operators over the positive part $\{\mathfrak{h}_i\}_{i>0}$ of the Heisenberg algebra in these $K$-groups.
+This provides an action of the Heisenberg algebra itself.
+Finally, we normalize the basis of the structure sheaves of fixed points in such a way that it corresponds to the basis of Macdonald polynomials in the Fock space $\mathbb C[\mathfrak{h}_1, \mathfrak{h}_2, \ldots]$.